donnybrilliant/terminal.sh/README.md

 - command that creates new dynamic servers?
 - other players have dynamic ports open?
 - set up fake "wifi" to create new servers / server for phishing etc
-- make randomly generated file system for servers. ai?
+- make randomly generated file system for servers. ai? tools etc.
 - everything random! use deauth and some servers might never appear again.

 ### Economy